 How to Write a Kitchen Inspection Checklist

-Now that a kitchen inspection has been defined and elaborated on the importance of a checklist as an aid for routine maintenance, we are now going to proceed to the actual inspection checklist for the kitchen, since there are various checklists available, then you must specify the utmost needs of your kitchen.
+Now that a kitchen inspection has been defined and elaborated on the importance of a checklist as an aid for routine maintenance checklist, we are now going to proceed to the actual inspection checklist for the kitchen, since there are various checklists available, then you must specify the utmost needs of your kitchen.
 Think of it as a home kitchen inspection checklist, you would want to ensure the safety of your own kitchen, why not elsewhere as well, right?
 Even if the sample kitchen inspection checklist has been provided for you, you must also make sure that the checklist you will be making fits into the needs of your own kitchen.
 Nevertheless, the following details are common and generally found for all kitchens.

 Step 1: Proper Food Storage